Burnley Counselling Services

 Psychotherapy & Counselling

-I offer various talking therapies including Cognitive Behavioural (CBT), Cognitive Analytical (CAT), Dialectic Behaviour Therapy (DBT) and transpersonal therapy.
+I offer various talking therapies including Cognitive Behavioural (CBT), techniques from Cognitive Analytical (CAT), Dialectic Behaviour Therapy (DBT) and transpersonal therapy.
 Your treatment plan may also use art therapy or journal therapy (keeping a diary of your thoughts, feelings and behaviour).

 Counselling can also help if you are finding a current situation difficult to deal with and don't know what best action to take for example, bullying at work, redundancy or ending a relationship.